rsocket/rsocket/Protocol.md

 ## Data And Metadata

-RSocket provides mechanisms for applications to distinguish payload into two types.
-Data and Metadata.
-The distinction between the types in an application is left to the application.
+RSocket provides mechanisms for applications to distinguish a payload into two types.
+Data and Metadata, this distinction is left to the application.

 The following are features of Data and Metadata.